 The Einstein School, Inc. is a not-for-profit corporation organized in 1998 pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act, and Section 1002.33, Florida Statutes.
 The not-for-profit corporation conducts business as The Einstein School (the School).
-During the year ending June 30, 2014, the School changed its name from Einstein Montessori School to The Einstein School, Inc. The governing body of the School is the notfor-profit corporation's Board of Directors which is composed of five members.
+The governing body of the School is the not-for-profit corporation's Board of Directors which is composed of five members.